mdnls/scones-synthetic/README.md

 **Score-based Generative Neural Networks for Large-Scale Optimal Transport**. ([on ArXiv](https://arxiv.org/abs/2110.03237)) <br />
 _Max Daniels, Tyler Maunu, Paul Hand_.

 This repository contains code for running synthetic experiments, including those used to generate Table 2 (Gaussian to Gaussian BW-UVP scores) and Figure 4 (Gaussian to Swiss Roll transportation in 2D).
+A sister repository, used to run all large-scale experiments, can be found [here](https://github.com/mdnls/scones)

 ## Setup
 The required packages can be found in `requirements.txt`.
 To create a new conda environment with these packages installed, use